-You’re prepared your lawns for winter, waited patiently for warmer temps and longer days to roll around, and now finally jumping into your spring lawn care.
+You’ve prepared your lawns for winter, waited patiently for warmer temps and longer days to roll around, and now finally jumping into your spring lawn care.
 So now you may be asking yourself, “When should I fertilize my lawn in the spring?”

 4 Step Spring Lawn Fertilizer Timing

-Step 2: The second spring application is generally a weed-and-feed fertilizer.
+Step 2: The second spring application is generally a weed-and-feed lawn fertilizer.
 Step 2 is applied 6-8 weeks after Step 1.
 The timing here is around Memorial Day – or approximately two-to-three weeks before the first day of summer.

 Early Spring Fertilization

-If you skipped a winter fertilizer application and/or did not try nitrogen blitz, then you would also want to apply fertilizer in early spring.
+If you skipped a winter fertilizer application and/or did not try nitrogen blitz, then you would also want to apply lawn fertilizer in early spring.
 This can go down around the same time as your pre-emergent.
 As always, follow the labels and recommendations on your soil test.

 Mid Spring Fertilization